cristiscu/json-in-snowflake/sections/4-json-parsing/4-question.md

 ```

 **Answer:**
 A) returns a string, not an OBJECT.
-We need OBJECT_CONTRUCT for this.
+We need OBJECT_CONSTRUCT for this.
 B) also returns a string (from concatenation with correctly parsed JSON), not an OBJECT
 C) returns an OBJECT, but as { "123": "id" }, not { "id": 123 }.
 D) is the ony query that returns the required Snowflake OBJECT, properly generated with OBJECT_CONSTRUCT.